-Various approaches to researching are practiced.
-Students learn how to use various online research tools, cite sources, evaluate web sources and provide works cited page at the end of longer assignments using MLA formatting.
+Various approaches to researching are practised.
+Students learn how to use various online research tools, cite sources, evaluate web sources and provide a works cited page at the end of longer assignments using MLA formatting.

 Students learn to critically analyze texts and to infer through their deeper analysis. .
 Students use their critical thinking skills to identify themes, morals, and the use of literary elements and devices.